j-frei/BratEvalWrapper4NLP/README.md

 Eventually, install the package using pip: **`python3 -m pip install bratevalwrapper4nlp`**

 ### Example
-The following script demonstrates some transformation of annotation data.
+The following script demonstrates the use of the `evaluate` function.
 ```python
 import json
 from bratevalwrapper4nlp import evaluate